 Add in your favorite scoops and bowls or trucks or dolls and you’re good to go!

-Put the chickpeas in a ziploc bag or bowl- add in a few swuirts of paint & mix well.
+Put the chickpeas in a Ziploc bag or bowl- add in a few squirts of paint & mix well.
 I like to lay them out on a lined baking sheet to dry.
 Mix them a few times & wait for them to be completely dry before playing with them!

 You get to decide what is safe and management in your home.
 Always monitor young children during sensory play & assure they are old enough to be safe before trying this activity.